Boussau/boussau.github.io/tutorials/EvolMolTP1/index.md

-This tutorial demonstrates how to set up a Jukes and Cantor (1969, herafter named JC) model of nucleotide substitution, and then how to perform phylogenetic inference using this model.
+This tutorial demonstrates how to set up a Jukes and Cantor (1969, herafter named JC) model of nucleotide substitution, and then how to perform simulations and phylogenetic inference using this model.
 JC is the simplest model for describing nucleotide sequence evolution.
 It is a continuous time Markov chain (ctmc) model.
 In general ctmc models are